 Born in Delaware, Marian Prince, who teaches 091-092, Reasoning with Functions, and Statistics (including AP Statistics for Berrien RESA), earned her BS at the University of Michigan in Mathematics and Physics.
 For 25 years she taught middle and high school math, science, and technology subjects in several districts across Michigan, mostly in the Benton Harbor area.
 After retiring in 2010, she completed her PhD in Curriculum and Instruction at Andrews and formed a nonprofit organization, Charitable Calculators, which receives donated graphing calculators and distributes them to qualifying schools around the world.
 She has five children and four grandchildren and loves to sing and play flute in the worship team at her church.

-Dr. Marian Prince is the founder and director of Charitable Calculators, a nonprofit organization that distributes donated TI calculators to schools that would otherwise not be able to have them and often trains teachers on how to use the calculators to make math more understandable for the students and easier for the teachers to teach.
+Dr. Marian Prince was the founder and director of Charitable Calculators, a nonprofit organization that distributes donated TI calculators to schools that would otherwise not be able to have them and often trains teachers on how to use the calculators to make math more understandable for the students and easier for the teachers to teach.